Understanding the OSI Model as a Backend Engineer

 - Layer 3: IP whitelisting, network segmentation

-Cloud Infrustructure Is OSI in Disguise
+Cloud Infrastructure Is OSI in Disguise

 Modern backend engineers work in cloud environments where OSI concepts appear everywhere: